kolbasa/cordova-plugin-apkupdater/README.md

 ### `reset` - Removes all downloaded update files

 This method will reset the state of the plugin.
 It is mostly useful only for debugging purposes.
-The user himself has no access to the files and the plugin deletes old updates automatically.
+The user himself has no access to the files.
+The plugin deletes old updates automatically.

 ```js
 cordova.plugins.apkupdater.reset(successCallback, errorCallback);